rochus-keller/LisaPascal/Readme.md

 - [x] Mark symbols and navigate from symbols do declarations across all files
 - [x] BUSY & LeanQt build
 - [x] resolve qualifiers by type for navigation of record fields
+- [x] precompiled binary versions for main platforms
 - [ ] Module detail outline view
-- [ ] Class hierarchy outline view
-- [ ] precompiled binary versions for all platforms
 - [ ] MC68000 assembler integrated with code model and symbol navigation

 #### Features in evaluation

+- [ ] Class hierarchy outline view
 - [ ] transpiler to Free Pascal for MC68000 code generation
 - [ ] run the code on a Lisa emulator